Disease/ Disorder

 Physical examination

-Studies have demonstrated that the ASIA motor and sensory exams most likely do not have utility in children less than 6 years of age, and hence may not be an appropriate method to determine neurological consequence of SCI in infants and toddlers.
+Completion of the ASIA ISNCSCI exam requires enough cognitive maturity to follow motor commands and respond to sensory stimulation testing.
+Studies have demonstrated that this exam is less reliable in children less than 6 years of age, and hence may not be an appropriate method to determine neurological consequence of SCI in infants and toddlers.
 While examinations can be performed in children as young as 4 years of age, the interrater reliability is poor prior to age 6.
 Children injured at a young age and those who are not toilet trained prior to injury, with limited experience with volitional bowel movements, have difficulty with the anal motor exam.
-Clinicians may want to explain to parents how standardized testing for neurological classification is performed and, because of their child’s young age, classification as complete or incomplete may not be reliably determined and only an estimated neurological level can be provided from the examination.14,15
+Clinicians may want to explain to parents how standardized testing for neurological classification is performed and, because of their child’s young age, classification as complete or incomplete may not be reliably determined and only an estimated neurological level can be provided from the examination.7,8

-Currently, there is no validated alternative method of assessment of neurological impairment in babies with SCI.
-Monitoring physiological variables such as heart rate and blood pressure during sensory testing, or the use of electrodiagnostic testing may help assess the neurological consequence of SCI in young children.
-Correlating the relationships between images of the injured spinal cord on magnetic resonance imaging (MRI) and/or computed tomography (CT) combined with a careful neurologic exam may be useful for younger children or for older children who are unable to cognitively fully participate in the ISNCSCI examination.14,15
+Currently, there is no validated alternative method of assessment of neurological impairment in infants with SCI.
+Monitoring physiological variables such as heart rate and blood pressure during sensory testing, or the use of electrodiagnostic testing may help assess the neurological consequence of SCI in very young children.
+Correlating the relationships between images of the injured spinal cord on MRI and/or CT combined with a careful neurologic exam may be useful for younger children or for older children who are unable to cognitively fully participate in the ASIA ISNCSCI examination.7,8

 Functional assessment

 Functional assessment should include evaluation of mobility for transfers, potential for ambulation, and self-care.
 Bowel and bladder function and toileting skills should be assessed.
-A neuropsychologic evaluation is essential if concomitant brain injury is suspected.
-The Functional Independence Measure (FIM) or WeeFIM II (in infants, children, and younger adolescents) and the Spinal Cord Independence Measure (SCIM) III may be used to measure progress.16,17
+A neuropsychological evaluation is essential if concomitant brain injury is suspected.
+The Functional Independence Measure (FIM) or WeeFIM II (in infants, children, and younger adolescents) and the Spinal Cord Independence Measure (SCIM) III may be used to measure progress.9

 Laboratory studies